 Example of an encouraged duplication: Annual NIRSpec IFU observations of Jupiter's Great Red Spot.

-Example of a discouraged duplication: Duplicate observations of a small asteroid with the NIRSpec IFU to increase the signal-to-noise ratio of spectrum obtained with JWST in a previous cycle.
+Example of a discouraged duplication: Duplicate observations of a small asteroid with the NIRSpec IFU to increase the signal-to-noise ratio of a spectrum obtained with JWST in a previous cycle.

 See JWST Duplicate Observations Policy for a general discussion on duplicate observations.